Senior Management Team

 Financial Director and Secretary

-Neil Stanfield has been the Financial Controller of the London Chamber of Commerce and Industry (LCCI) since 2008 having joined the company in 1999 as its Finance Manager.
+Neil Stanfield has been the finance director and secretary of the London Chamber of Commerce and Industry since 2011 having joined the company in 1999 as its Finance Manager.
+He joined the Board in 2016.

 At LCCI he is responsible for its on-going financial health and the safe custody of its assets.
 He is a member of the Board and secretary of the London Chamber of Arbitration, a wholly owned subsidiary of LCCI, and is primary controller of the Chamber’s Protected Cell Company based in Guernsey.

 Previously Neil has held various financial roles at firms in both the private and public sector including a train operating company and a charity.
 Neil qualified as a chartered accountant in 1993 having trained with KPMG.

 Deborah Jarvis is Operations Director at London Chamber of Commerce and Industry (LCCI), responsible for our human resources, information technology and building and office services.
 She is also secretary to the Trustees of the LCCI (1974) Pension and Life Assurance Scheme and manages the health and safety and business continuity functions at the Chamber.

 Since joining LCCI, Deborah has led the attainment of Investment in People status, the relocation of the head office from Cannon Street to Queen Street, the refurbishment of the latter to include the members' lounge, the achievement of the Platinum Award in the Corporation of London's Clean City Awards Scheme and the development and installation of an integrated CRM system.
 Her current focus is Corporate Responsibility and the ongoing improvement in accessible, automated and robust IT systems, which provide benefits for members and efficient processes for colleagues.

 Deborah held HR roles in an American bank and an engineering company in the capital before joining LCCI.

 Director of Membership and Events